 |The date and place of publication of this newspaper article was not recorded.|

-~~~ Obituary courtesy of Washington County Genealogical Association; newspaper clippings on file at the Public Library, Blair, ~~~
+~~~Obituary courtesy of the Nebraska Washington County Genealogical Society.
+Newspaper clippings and leaflets on file in the Public Library, Blair, Nebraska ~~~